mryoshanth/Mad-Libs-Generator/README.md

 1. Program prompts user to input 2 nouns, 2 adjectives and 2 verbs.
 2. Randomly chooses user input and concatenate with a string.
 3. Program makes sure that each input only outputs once on the resulting string.
+4. The resulting string is a concatenation with user input as inspired by the Mad Libs game.